 Bringing Words to Life: The Benefits of Author Visits in Elementary Schools

 The Ice House, my middle grade novel, made its debut during the pandemic.
 This made connecting with readers tricky, as many traditionally in-person book sales events were either postponed, canceled, or made virtual.
 As a former teacher, I was expecting to be able to hear feedback (the good, and, if necessary, the bad) from real kids.
-I wanted to hear from teachers about how their class responded to the story of The Ice House and how in resonated with their students.
-Not having had as many opportunities to connect with many real middle grade readers of The Ice House initially has made a real impression on me, shaping the way I view school visits now.
+I wanted to hear from teachers about how their class responded to the story of The Ice House and how it resonated with their students.
+Not having had as many opportunities to connect with many real middle grade readers of The Ice House initially has made a real impression on me, shaping the way I view author classroom visits and school visits now.

 As a writer, one of my favorite experiences is visiting schools to talk with students about storytelling, creativity, and the power of their words.
 There's something magical about walking into a classroom and seeing the spark of interest in students when they realize they're about to meet a "real author."

-One of my top priorities during author visits is to help students understand that being a “real” author or writer is all about telling your own unique stories, and not about someone giving you permission to call yourself one.
+During a classroom visit, one of my top priorities during author visits is to help students understand that being a "real" author or writer is all about telling your own unique stories, and not about someone giving you permission to call yourself one.
 A writer is someone who writes.
-If my school visits make any impact at all, I hope it’s by encouraging kids to use their voice to tell their stories.
+If my school visits make any impact at all, I hope it's by encouraging kids to use their voice to tell their stories.

 What is the real benefit of author visits to schools?